-For dietary supplement companies navigating the rules and regulations of the industry can feel overwhelming.
-In this article, we explain the rules in clear and simple way, so that you can feel confident about your dietary supplement labels.
+For dietary supplement companies, navigating the rules and regulations of the industry can feel overwhelming.
+In this article, we explain the rules in a clear and simple way, so that you can feel confident about your dietary supplement labels.

 Here is (we hope!) a helpful guide to the basics on: